slamora/brackets-wiki/Localization-Tests.md

 # File Errors

-**Note: These tests assume that Brackets does not update the project tree when files are added and removed**
+**Note: These tests assume that Brackets does not update the project tree when files are added and removed.
+Since these tests require changes to the file system, it is recommended to work with a separate copy of the ``citrus completed`` project and to close and restart Brackets for each test.**

 ## File not found